Scalar and vector gauges unification in de Sitter ambient space formalism: Scalar gauge potential

 \section{Scalar gauge potential}

-In the space-time notation, the \textit{mmc} scalar field equation is invariant under the following global transformation:
+In the space-time notation, the mmc scalar field equation is invariant under the following global transformation:

 where $g$ is the coupling constant.
-We know that the behavior of this field is very resembling the usual gauge field.
-Therefore, we try to construct a toy model of gauge interaction from this transformation.
+We know that this field's behavior resembles the usual gauge fields.
+Therefore, we try constructing a toy model of gauge interaction from this transformation.
 By inspiring from the spin-$2$ and spin-$\frac{3}{2}$ gauge fields in dS ambient space formalism, where the vector fields construct them, the scalar gauge potential is expressed by the help of an arbitrary constant $5$-vector field $B^\beta$.

 The spinor field action (\ref{actionspior}) is invariant under the global phase change but under the following local transformation: